enzodjabali/symfo-ct-project/README.md

 [![Version](https://img.shields.io/style=flat)]
 ![MIT license](https://img.shields.io/npm/l/postgraphile.svg)

 _Free and open source project developed during my intership at Cloud Temple.
-It's developed with php 8, symfony 6, postgreSQL and docker.
+It has been made with php 8, symfony 6, postgreSQL and docker.
 Please, feel free to clone it and use it as your wish!_

 ## Deploy project with docker 🐳